-These Nesquik strawberry milkshake cookies are a fun twist on a classic treat that'll transport you back to childhood.
-With their vibrant pink hue and sweet strawberry flavour, they are sure to catch your eye and satisfy your sweet tooth!
+These strawberry Nesquik cookies are a fun, nostalgic treat that'll transport you straight back to your childhood.
+With their vibrant pink colour and sweet strawberry milkshake flavour, kids and adults will love them!

-Equipment Notes
+Cookie Equipment

-- Mixing bowl: A large one for mixing all of the ingredients together.
+- Mixing bowl: A large one, for mixing all of the ingredients together.

 - Utensils: A wooden spoon for mixing and a teaspoon for measuring.

-How to make Nesquik Strawberry Milkshake Cookies
+How to make Strawberry Nesquik Cookies step-by-step

 Step 2: In a large bowl, mix 120g of softened butter with 100g of caster sugar and 50g of soft light brown sugar.